Alignment-Lab-AI/sparse_autoencoder/README.md

 # Sparse autoencoders

+This repository hosts:
-This repository hosts sparse autoencoders trained on the GPT2-small model's activations.
+- sparse autoencoders trained on the GPT2-small model's activations.
+- a visualizer for the autoencoders' features

 ### Install